 Some communities like the Marwaris and the Gujaratis generally go for diamond-studded mangalsutras.
 You will find this trend being caught up by a majority of other communities because of the versatility of the diamond or stone studded mangalsutras.
 The diamond mangalsutra fulfils the requirement as wedding jewellery first and can later be used as an accessory.
 That is the reason you will see such mangalsutras in utmost variety with all jewellers.

-- Bengali – Bengalis have no tradition of mangalsutra.
+- Bengali – Bengalis have no tradition of anything like bengali mangalsutra.
 Married Bengali women wear Shakha Paula bangles mandatorily.
 Shakha comes from Shankha, meaning conch while the Paula is made of corals.
 One set of the bangles is worn on each hand by every married woman.

 - Gujarati – Gujarati mangalsutra design consists black beads with intricate gold pendant.

 - Sikh – The formal engagement or kurmai is usually a family affair.
 The bride’s family goes to the groom’s house carrying gifts that include sweets, clothes and jewellery.
 The bride’s father or guardian gives the groom a gold ring, a Kada (Gents Bangle) and gold mohre (coins).
 Later, these coins are strung into a black thread and given to the bride.
 She wears it around her neck and it is akin to the mangalsutra worn by Hindu women.
 But amongst Sikhs, the bride wears this thread only during special occasions.
 Chuda (wedding bangles) are a more important symbol of marriage for Sikhs than anything else.

 - Sindhi – For Sindhis, Mangalsutra is still an important part of the marriage.
 Generally made of gold, they are worn with black and gold beaded chains.
 The mangalsutra is generally from the groom’s side.